 - A detailed (100-meter line spacing) 12,000 km airborne geophysics and LiDAR program which is one of the largest modern-day airborne initiatives in Nova Scotia. - Re-interpretation of past geophysical work of known deposits to develop a proprietary "fingerprint" model for identifying new deposits within the project. - Reprocessing and modeling of new aeromagnetic, radiometrics and LiDAR. - Development of a 3D prospective model to identify geology, structures and alteration that will be vectors to new gold mineralization. - The introduction of clean technology field methods and assessment tools to allow geologist to focus exploration on the most prospective ground.
-The Company initiated phase two of the exploration program in November 2018 with a 20,000m Reverse Circulation drilling program with anticipated completion in Q2 2019, conditions dependent.
-Phase 2 will be followed by a much larger drilling program, the scope of which will be determined based on the results of the initial 20,000m program.
+The Company initiated Phase 2 of the exploration program in November 2018 with a 20,000m Reverse Circulation drilling program with anticipated completion in Q2 2019, conditions dependent.
+Phase 2 is expected to be followed by a larger drilling program, the scope of which will be determined based on the results of the initial 20,000m program.
 The Nova Scotia exploration team are some of the most experienced geologists within the Nova Scotia gold districts and they will continue to use modern exploration methods and develop new exploration techniques to better define prospective gold targets.

-During the period ended December 31, 2018, the Company completed the following activities of Phase 1 Exploration:
+During the year ended March 31, 2019, the Company completed the following activities of Phase 1 Exploration:

 - A 12,342-kilometer helicopter borne magnetic and radiometric geophysical survey: - An airborne survey that covered over 49 survey blocks and was flown along 2 km flight lines at a line spacing of 100 m, at an altitude of approximately 40 m above the ground surface; and - The re-logging of numerous historical drill holes from known disseminated gold deposits in the area and collection of over 1113 outcrop samples.
-All samples collected to date have been analyzed by XRF and select samples have been analyzed by multi element ICP-MS for gold. - 11 historical drill holes analyzed using hand held XRF to develop a proprietary "Touqouy like" mineral alteration fingerprint which has been applied to the grab samples collected from the field.
+All samples collected to date have been analyzed by XRF and select samples have been analyzed by multi element ICP-MS for gold. - 11 historical drill holes analyzed using handheld XRF to develop a proprietary "Touqouy like" mineral alteration fingerprint which has been applied to the grab samples collected from the field. - Completed an RC drilling program at the Killag property and discovered gold mineralization in waste rock.